jamesrknox/samples/java/README.md

 # Java

-How to use Java in TIBCO StreamBase&reg; 10.4.0 projects.
+How to invoke Java from TIBCO StreamBase&reg; 10.4.0 projects.

 Samples :